CARES Act Emergency Funds

 Student Eligibility for CARES ACT Emergency Funds

-Must be an active student and must have been enrolled during the Spring 2020 semester
+Be an active student and must have been enrolled during the Spring and/or Fall 2020 semesters

-Must be eligible to receive Title IV eligible with a valid FAFSA on file
+Be eligible to receive Title IV funds with a valid FAFSA on file

 Funding from the federal CARES Act, Section 18004, Higher Education Emergency Relief Fund, allows institutions to evaluate students for federal emergency financial aid grants.
 Emergency Relief Grant funding is limited to students who meet eligibility criteria.
 Federal Emergency Relief Grant funding will not likely meet your complete financial needs.
 These funds are a one-time grant and are not renewable.
 The following are considered expenses under a student's cost of attendance, related to the disruption of university operations due to COVID-19 by the Department of Education: